 Theft or stealing is a crime in the State of Connecticut.
 Under Connecticut law, theft is referred to as a Larceny.
-There are various types Larceny defined under General Statute, §53a-119.
-The most common types of Larceny are embezzlement, shoplifting, failure to pay wages and fraud.
-Although there are several types of Larceny, each with different elements that the State must prove, the common element among all of the various Larceny crimes is the intent to permanently deprive an individual of property by wrongfully taking or withholding such property from the owner.
+There are various types of Larceny defined under General Statute §53a-119.
+The most common types of Larceny are embezzlement, shoplifting, failure to pay wages, and fraud.
+Although there are several types of Larceny, each with different elements that the state must prove, the common element among all of the various Larceny crimes is the intent to permanently deprive an individual of property by wrongfully taking or withholding such property from the owner.

 - Larceny 1 – >$20,000.00 B Felony

 - Larceny 6 – <$500.00 C Misdemeanor

 Defending a Larceny case can be difficult especially when other charges are involved.
 A Larceny charge is usually accompanied by other criminal charges, including robbery, burglary, identity theft, credit card fraud, extortion, fraudulent use of an ATM, or forgery to name a few.
 In many instances, these additional charges may be more serious than the Larceny charge itself and can create issues for even a seasoned criminal defense attorney.

 There are diversionary programs available to individuals charged with Larceny in Connecticut.
 In most circumstances, a diversionary program would allow a defendant to undergo a probationary period, and, if successful, obtain a dismissal of the charge(s).
 In order to grant a diversionary program, a judge must find that the defendant is unlikely to offend again in the future and that the crime is not of such a serious nature as to preclude the granting of the diversionary program.
 As a result, in most cases, these programs are only available to those defendants that have no prior convictions, and the conditions of the probationary period usually involve payments of restitution where the crime charged is a Larceny.